 The second major figure in the company's origins, fellow Scot, Andrew Reid, knew James Hardie and maintained contact from Glasgow.
 Encouraged by prospects in Australia, he arrived in Melbourne in 1892 and joined James Hardie's business, becoming a full partner in 1895.
 Reid's outgoing, energetic and visionary talents combined well with Hardie’s sound commercial judgement and the business thrived.

 James Hardie retired in 1911 and sold his half of the business to Andrew Reid, whose family led the expanding business from 1911 until 1995, when his grandson John B Reid retired.

 The New Zealand office officially established in Penrose in 1937.
 The company's first major contract was for the exterior walls of the New Zealand Centennial Exhibition in Wellington in 1940.
 From the 1940s to 1981, the New Zealand plant went through several upgrades and additions in its manufacturing facilities.

 In the mid-1980s, James Hardie pioneered the development of asbestos-free fibre cement technology, and began designing and manufacturing a wide range of fibre cement building products that made use of the benefits that came from the product's durability, versatility and strength.

-James Hardie New Zealand have been providing Kiwi customers with smart building products made right here in New Zealand for our conditions for 80 years.
+James Hardie New Zealand have been providing Kiwi customers with smart building products made right here in New Zealand for our conditions for over 80 years.
 Linea™ Weatherboard was developed, manufactured and perfected right here in New Zealand.
-It’s a proven product that has been used by builders for the past 16 years and is now offered in overseas markets.
+It’s a proven product that has been used by builders for the past 17 years and is now offered in overseas markets.

 With James Hardie building products, you have the opportunity to develop your own style, using one of the most space efficient and durable building materials available.